the society's projects

 Bird watching in our backyards is an enjoyable and simple activity for everyone.

-The Purple Martin – waterfront residents are placing special bird houses to encourage the purple Martin.
-Not seen since 1948, it is believed the starling population overran the martins.
+The Purple Martin – waterfront residents have placed special bird houses to encourage the Purple Martin.
+Not seen since 1948, it is believed the Starling population overran the Martins.
 With the help of this initiative from local birder Arnold Ski we await the return of the purple martin.

 For More information see www.purplemartin.com